Panintelligence/henchman/README.md

-# Jenkins Builder bot for Discord
+# Henchman: a bot for Discord
-A bot that lets you communicate with Jenkins on Discord
+A bot that lets you interact with various tools via Discord

+# Features
+* Jenkins
+  * Start builds
+  * Cancel builds
+* Gitlab integration
+  * List branches
+* Staffsquared
+  * Check who's on holiday
+* Jira
+  * Turn issue mentions into links

 # Set up
 1. Create a discord app with a bot: https://discordapp.com/developers/applications/